Principal-led technical leadership

 Build

-Scoped product, internal tool, or integrated systems work when the roadmap—not urgency alone—says to execute.
+Scoped product, internal tool, or integrated systems work when the roadmap says build - not when a deadline alone says panic.

 Why this work matters